project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10min-with-bert-glover-on-investing-160m-to-regenerate-australian-soils.md

 ---
-title: 10min with Bert Glover on investing $160M to regenerate Australian soils
+title: 10min With Bert Glover On Investing 160m To Regenerate Australian Soils
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-06-18)